Martar189/Lession-Detection-with-YOLO/README.md

 How do you overcome the problem?

 ***DATA AUGMENTATION***
-We increased the amount of training data by applying transformations to both image and contour (so we could calculate the true bounding box).
+Data augmentation implies increasing the amount of training data by applying transformations to both image and contour (so we could calculate the true bounding box).
 Below are the transformations applied:
 a.
 Horizontal and vertical flips
 b.
 Rotations of 45 and 90 degrees
 c.
 Crop (30%)